ajwarnick/art-300-extension-pack/README.md

 # README

-## This is the README for your extension pack "art-300-extension-pack"
+## This is the extension pack "art-300-extension-pack"

 Here are some useful benifits of this extension pack: